kaydevarona/kaydevarona/README.md

 - 👋 Hi, I’m @kaydevarona
-- 🌱 I’m currently taking different certificate programs to solidify my analytic skills
+- 🌱 I’m a data analyst and BI developer
 - 🌱 I'm mostly using github to build my portfolio for job opportunities
-- 💞️ I’m interested in using SQL and R for analysis and Tableau for visualizations
+- 💞️ I’m interested in using SQL and R for analysis and machine learning and Power BI for visualizations

 <!---